Maumee Valley Adventurers

 https://ridewithgps.com/routes/45588201

 This is a beginner level trip.
 You should be comfortable riding a loaded bike up to 30 miles per day, for 2-3 consecutive days on mostly flat terrain.
 Each rider is responsible for carrying their own equipment.
 You should know how to fix your own flat tire, however, basic mechanical assistance will be available from others in the group.
 You must carry your own tube and repair equipment.
 You should have a phone or other device with GPS route downloaded onto it.
+There will be discussion and suggestions for the beginner regarding bike equipment and best ways to load your bike, as well as instruction on how to use RWGPS.
+Also, instruction on how to set up your camp site, use of stoves, options for foods, food storage, helpful tips, etc.

-• We will leave the starting location at 1:00 Saturday and ride approximately 30 miles to the campground
+We will leave the starting location at 1:00 Saturday and ride approximately 30 miles to the campground

-• We will return Sunday morning, approximately 20 miles.
+We will return Sunday morning, approximately 20 miles.

-• Vault toilets, no showers, no electric.
+Vault toilets, no showers, no electric.

-• There is no SAG
+There is no SAG

-There is a limit of 10 tents
+There is a limit of 10 riders

 Registration is required.